CrunchyData/postgres-operator/docs/content/architecture/postgres-operator-containers-overview.md

 ## PostgreSQL Operator Containers Overview

 The PostgreSQL Operator orchestrates a series of PostgreSQL and PostgreSQL related containers containers that enable rapid deployment of PostgreSQL, including administration and monitoring tools in a Kubernetes environment.
 The PostgreSQL Operator supports PostgreSQL 9.5+ with multiple PostgreSQL cluster deployment strategies and a variety of PostgreSQL related extensions and tools enabling enterprise grade PostgreSQL-as-a-Service.
 A full list of the containers supported by the PostgreSQL Operator is provided below.
+You can find specific tags for the containers at [Crunchy download page](https://www.crunchydata.com/developers/download-postgres/containers).

 ### PostgreSQL Server, Tools, and Extensions